 FAQ

-The first session is 20mins, after which the coach and client will decide on whether it’s a good fit.
+The first session is 20mins, after which the practitioner and client will decide on whether it’s a good fit, and which service to begin.
 The client will then schedule a 1hr appointment.
-Depending on the goals of the client, coaching can take from 1-10+ sessions, with a general average of 3 sessions.
+Depending on the goals of the client, the process can take from 2-10+ sessions, with a general average of 8 sessions.

 • Do you offer any discounts, or packages?

-There are no current packages available, but there is an introductory rate until April 1st of $90/hr and a few sliding scale spots.
+There are no current packages available, but there are two sliding scale spots, subject to availability.

 • Who designed your awesome logo?